fuyaozhao1018/fa22-cse110-lab4/expose/javascript/part2.md

 Question 4

-the finction returns nothing since it is not displayed into console
+the function returns [50,100,150] as the final price

 Question 5